claaj/dev-setup/README.md

 - `fzf`

 ~~~
-make all # Install fonts and runs stow for nvim, fontconfig and tmux
+make # Install fonts and runs stow for nvim, fontconfig and tmux
 ~~~

 ## Install apps